fuwako/mimiuchi/README.md

 - steamvr integration
 - continuous text transmission option for VRChat
 - locally run whisper c++ bindings / WebGPU based inference
-  - this point is really important to me, because I want a truly low latency private STT system. but..
+  - this point is really important to me, because I want a truly low latency private STT system. but...
 I want to make sure I do it the right way, such that it can work entirely in the browser, utilizing the full power of your GPU or CPU, completely local and with minimal latency.
 A lot of this is very new, so it may take some time to iron it out. the first versions of it may differ greatly from the end goal.

 ## Download

-See the [release page](https://github.com/naeruru/mimiuchi/releases) to install the latest version of the desktop app.
+See the [release page](https://github.com/naeruru/mimiuchi/releases) to install the latest version of the desktop application.
 The desktop version lets you use additional features like OSC.

 ## Building it yourself